ncj71Psr/GitrulesPratice/README1.md

-SEE the 2nd fike and wait
+SEE the 2nd flie and wait
+for the chnages it shows in this files